 - 6.4.1.
 On-site Lighting.
 Pursuant to §16-5.4.b.1, all shared parking areas, walkways, and common space shall be illuminated to ensure safety and security throughout the site.
 The applicant has proposed 29 total polemounted light fixtures, consisting of two types of light fixtures.
 Both fixtures are clear acrylic fixtures with a 55-watt LED array and 3000k temperature.
 Eight of the fixtures have a Type III light distribution, well suited for parking area and play areas.
 The remaining 21 fixtures have a Type IV light distribution, well suited for the internal roadways proposed on site. - 6.4.2.
 Mounting Height.
 The application is in compliance.
 In accordance with §16-5.4.b.2(a), the mounting height for all lighting fixtures shall not exceed 20 ft.
 All pole-mounted lights are proposed to be 20 feet in height.
 The plan complies. - 6.4.3.
 Non-Glare Lighting.
-Additional information is required.
+The application is in compliance.
 Per §16-5.4.b.2(b), lighting fixtures are required to be non-glare.
 The plan does not indicate whether glare, or the degree to which there is glare, is on the site.
 The applicant should provide testimony as regards glare.
 A note has been added to the lighting details on sheet 31 indicating that external glare shields will be installed on all light fixtures.
-The plan complies.
+The plan complies. - 6.4.4.

-- 6.4.4.
 Downward Focused Lighting.
 The plan complies.
 Per §16-5.4.b.2(b), lighting is required to be downward focused.
 All proposed lighting is downward focused.
 The plan complies. - 6.4.5.
 Light Shielding.
-Additional information is required.
+The application is in compliance.
 Per §16-5.4.b.2(b), lighting is required to be shielded "as appropriate".
-The proposed fixtures do not contain shielding.
-Portions of the lights face the proposed townhouses and apartment buildings, and there is no indication that they contain shielding facing the proposed residences.
+The proposed fixtures originally did not contain shielding and some of the lights face the proposed townhouses and apartment buildings.
 The plan indicates five (5) proposed lighting types: A, AH, B, BH and CH.
 AH, BH and CH are within close proximity to proposed residences.
 These three (3) lighting types have been updated to contain house side shielding.
 The plan complies. - 6.4.6.
 Light Intensity.
-The average footcandles for the illuminated areas shall be between 0.3 and 1.0 footcandles, pursuant to \$16-5.4.b.2(c).
-The applicant has provided a schedule of calculated footcandle measurements for areas to be illuminated, however it is unclear on the Lighting Plan the extent to which each area was measured.
-The lighting plan has been updated containing the boundaries described in the table on sheet 31 of the plan.
+The application is in compliance.
+The average footcandles for the illuminated areas shall be between 0.3 and 1.0 footcandles, pursuant to §16-5.4.b.2(c).
+The applicant has provided a schedule of calculated footcandle measurements for areas to be illuminated.
+The lighting plan has been updated containing the boundaries described in the table on sheet 31 of the plan to reduce the average from 1.02 to 1, which is compliant.
+A design exception is no longer required.